MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-vs-assignment.md

 Bookings are the hard or soft allocation of resources to a project.
 Hard bookings consume a resource's capacity.

 Assignments are the assignment of resources to project tasks in the project schedule.
-The resources can be either real or generic resources.
+The resources can be real or generic.

 Ideally, for real resources, the bookings and assignments should agree, because they don't differ.
-However, Microsoft Dynamics Project operations doesn't enforce this agreement.
+However, Microsoft Dynamics Project Operations doesn't enforce this agreement.
 The **Reconciliation** view shows a project manager places where a resource's bookings and assignments don't agree.